EU 261 Compensation Explained

 Once you know you are entitled to compensation, you have to make a EU261 claim.
 This is a tiring process.
 Thus, many passengers give up trying to get any money from air carriers already in the initial stage of the process.

 As a general rule, you have two options.
 If you can claim EC261 compensation yourself.
-In this case, you will have to write a letter to the airline.
+In this case, you will have to write a letter to the airline giving all the flight details and other useful information.
+Don't forget to include your bank account where to receive the compensation.
 If it refuses to pay the money, you will have to go to court.

 The second way is to fill in our form with basic flight details.
 We will take care of the rest.
 Our legal partners will contact your airline and appropriate legal authority and will defend your rights in court.

-We only take a commission if we get your EU 261 compensation.
+We only take a commission if we get your EU261 flight compensation.
 Our commission is simply deducted from the total compensation.
 On the other hand, if we fail, you pay nothing at all.
 Thus, no risk for you.

 EU Regulation 261 2004 does not indicate a statute of limitations common to all cases.
 It doesn’t depend on your nationality either.